-The Group had significant amount of assets and liabilities denominated in Renminbi ("RMB") as at 31 December 2019.
+The Group had significant amount of assets and liabilities denominated in Renminbi ("RMB") as at 31 December 2020.
 The internet community service business is mainly carried out in RMB in the PRC.
 Therefore, the Group is exposed to the risk of significant fluctuation in RMB exchange rates.
-During the Year, the Group closely monitored the fluctuation and does not expect any material fluctuation of exchange rates in the near future, but will continue to monitor it.
+During the year ended 31 December 2020, the Group closely monitored the fluctuation and does not expect any material fluctuation of exchange rates in the near future, but will continue to monitor it.